enduserrr/webserv/README.md

 ## About virtual name based hosting
 Virtual name based hosting works on the server side (back end).
 How ever, due to not having sudo permissions modifying "/etc/hosts" or DNS setting isn't possible, and therefore accessing website via a browser using just the server name is not possible.

+# About restrictions
+As per requirements the program isn't allowed to check errno after any read or write operations.
+This is of course rather contradictory and highly unusual compared to standard practice for robust error handling.